omarish/tweetable/README.md

 #Use
 1. Once you have Tweetable setup, find a piece of text that you want to make Tweetable.
-2. Wrap the text in <a></a> (other html elements work too, but <a> makes it look like a link which is helpful)
+2. Wrap the text in `<a></a>` (Tweetable will work on other html elements too, but <a> makes it look like a link which avoids confusion)
-3. Set href = "#"
+3. Set `href = "#"`
-4. Set class = "tweetable".
-If you already have assigned other classes to this element, simply separate them with spaces: class = "class1 class2 tweetable".
+4. Set `class = "tweetable"`.
+If you already have assigned other classes to this element, simply separate them with spaces: `class = "class1 class2 tweetable"`.

 #Optional Parameters
-* data-user: Set the twitter handle that should get credit for the post (you).
+* `data-user`: Set the twitter handle that should get credit for the post (you).
-* data-message: By default, Tweetable will use the text within the HTML element as the text of the tweet, but you can set alternate tweet text via this parameter.
+* `data-message`: By default, Tweetable will use the text within the HTML element as the text of the tweet, but you can set alternate tweet text via this parameter.

 #Example
 ```html